jfsackett/SudokuSolvers/SudokuSerial/README.md

 ### Author: Joseph Sackett

 #### Installation Requirements
-Solving Sudoku puzzles requires Java 11+ and only a single command.
+Requires Java 11+ and only a single command.
+Works on any OS.

 #### Execution Instructions
 1. Install latest Java JDK from Oracle